clementcanel/CSBefakeShowcase/README.md

   Update the code to eliminate these warnings during the build process.
 - [ ] Implement post limit per day: Allow users to create only one post per day to encourage more thoughtful and genuine content sharing.

+  Enforce a one-post-per-day rule by creating a backend API that tracks users' daily posts and prevents exceeding the limit.

 - [ ] Introduce local and global leaderboards:
   - [ ] Local leaderboard: Display a leaderboard within specific user communities (classmates or co-workers) to showcase the users with the most authentic posts.
   - [ ] Global leaderboard: Establish a global leaderboard that highlights the most authentic posts across all users on the platform.

+  Integrate scoring logic into posts based on engagement and authenticity, store scores in the backend database, and design separate local and global leaderboards to showcase top-scoring users.